eduardozago/find-friend-api/readme.md

 ### Non-functional Requirements

-- [ ] The user password must be encrypted.
+- [ ] The password must be encrypted.
 - [ ] Application data needs to be persisted in a PostgreSQL database.
-- [ ] The user needs to be authenticated by a JWT (JSON Web Token).
+- [ ] The authentication needs to be by a JWT (JSON Web Token).